 Firewalls and Antivirus software protect the users, their operating systems and other sensitive data against malware or any other malicious activity, thus keeping hackers away from your website.
-After regular scans and updates they block any suspicious activity in their peripheral area.
+After regular scans and updates, they block any suspicious activity in their peripheral area.
 But sometimes these securities may lead to site connection errors.

-Windows Firewall: Go to Control Panel > Windows Firewall, click on “Turn Windows Firewall on or off” link on the left side, to turn off your firewall.
+Windows Firewall: Go to Control Panel > Windows Firewall, click on the “Turn Windows Firewall on or off” link on the left side, to turn off your firewall.

 Later disable Antivirus software on a temporary basis.
 Check if the error is solved and after accessing your safe site, don’t forget to enable these securities again.

 #6.
 Reset your IP address & Clear DNS Cache:

 Many users are unknown about the fact that DNS Resolver Cache is temporary storage made by the computer’s operating system, which keeps records of all recently visited websites, webpages as well as domains.
 Its function is the same as browser cache, quick loading of websites and hence the occurrence of error occurs when DNS Cache is overloaded.
 Reset IP and Flush DNS Cache to flush out the error.